Skip to main content

 5. Set the BODY to the file URL.
 For example, {{ file $.prev_step_name.api_object.url }}.
 Use the file inline function for non-shareable links.

-Passing File Content within a Workflow
+Use File Content within Workflow Context

 Binary Files